David Horwitz

-David Jason Horwitz (born 30 September 1994), commonly referred to as Dave, is an Australian rugby union player who plays as a Centre for Sydney rugby club Randwick.
-He formerly played for Irish rugby club Connacht and domestically New South Wales Country Eagles who did compete in the National Rugby Championship (NRC).
-His regular playing position is fly-half, however, Horwitz has played multiple positions in the past, including Centre.
+David Jason Horwitz (born 30 September 1994), commonly referred to as Dave, is an Australian former rugby union player.
+Horwitz previously played as a centre for Sydney rugby club Randwick in the Shute Shield, the New South Wales Waratahs in the Super Rugby, Irish rugby club Connacht and the New South Wales Country Eagles of the National Rugby Championship (NRC).

+He became the first Australian Jewish person to play in the Super Rugby.

+Early life and career

+Horwitz was born in Sydney, Australia to South African Jews.
+He played junior rugby for Easts Wallaroos and later Scots College.
+He attended the aforementioned school, alongside Moriah College.

 Horwitz has represented Australia at schoolboy and under-20 level.
 Horwitz is contracted with Connacht for the 2018–19 seasons.

 As of 2018 Horwitz was the first, and currently only, Jew to play in the Super Rugby for an Australian club.
 In 2016, when speaking about being Jewish, Horwitz said: “I want to be known as a footballer on merit and I also want to be known in the Jewish community because I’m a proud Jew and I know that does coincide with the rugby because it’s almost a strange thing because there’s not a lot of Jewish sportsmen out there.”

 Horwitz played for the New South Wales Waratahs, the Melbourne Rebels, of the Super Rugby, and Connacht (Pro14) in between 2014 and 2020.
 In Australian domestic rugby he played for Randwick in club rugby, and the New South Wales Country Eagles, in the National Rugby Championship (NRC).